LedgerHQ/app-exchange/docs/walkthrough/prerequisite.md

 - Follows the [Standard application format](https://github.com/LedgerHQ/ledger-secure-sdk/tree/master/lib_standard_app).
 - Has the correct [tests structure](https://github.com/LedgerHQ/app-boilerplate/blob/master/tests/).

-Although these steps may seem unrelated to the SWAP feature, it significantly simplifies the integration process to the point that no support is provided if you do without.
+Although these steps may seem unrelated to the SWAP feature, they significantly simplify the integration process, to the point that no support is provided if you skip them.

-You should use the [app-boilerplate](https://github.com/LedgerHQ/app-boilerplate) as example and depending on the date of fork from the Boilerplate application, most of this steps can already be done.
+You should use the [app-boilerplate](https://github.com/LedgerHQ/app-boilerplate) as an example.
+Depending on the date of your fork from the Boilerplate application, most of these steps may already be done.

 ## Standard Makefile